 • Type H, ‘Hyperhydration’, relates to water imbalance.
 This affects up to 40% of women pre-menstrually and involves water retention, bloating, breast tenderness and weight gain.
 Each type is likely to be linked to a different hormonal imbalance.

-Type A is due to excess oestrogen and not enough progesterone, whereas type D is the opposite with too much progesterone and not enough oestrogen.
+Type A is due to excess Oestrogen is one of the main female sex hormones…. and not enough Progesterone is one of the main female sex hormones…., whereas type D is the opposite with too much progesterone and not enough oestrogen.
 As most women will experience symptoms from each of the four types at some point throughout their cycle, or from month to month, it is hard to determine an individual’s exact hormonal imbalance without a simple saliva test, which I recommend you do (via a nutritional therapist).

 How to treat PMS with diet